 - Use private student loans to fill any gaps.
-If you’ve exhausted your scholarship, grant, and federal student loan options, private student loans could help fill any financial gaps left over.
-Like federal student loans, private student loans can typically be used for a variety of education programs, such as trade schools, online colleges, and community colleges.
+If you’ve exhausted your scholarship, grant, and federal student loan options, private student loans could help fill any financial gaps.
+Like federal student loans, you can typically use private student loans for a variety of education programs, such as trade schools, online colleges, and community colleges.

 Learn More: Federal vs. Private Student Loans: 5 Differences

 You’ll typically need good to excellent credit to qualify for a private student loan.
 A good FICO credit score is usually considered to be 670 or higher.
 This means you might have a hard time getting approved if you have a lower credit score than this or haven’t established a credit history yet.

 If this is the case, here are a couple of options to consider:

 - Apply with a cosigner.
 Having a cosigner with good credit can greatly improve your chances of getting approved for a student loan.
 In fact, most borrowers use a cosigner when applying for private student loans.
 Even if you don’t need a cosigner to qualify, having one could get you a lower interest rate than you’d get on your own.

 - Build your credit.
 If you can wait to take out a loan, you could spend some time building your credit before applying in the future.
 You can improve your credit in a few ways, such as making on-time payments on all your bills, paying down credit card balances, or getting a credit-builder loan.